Graduate Advisor: Dr. Wilhelmus Geerts, firstname.lastname@example.org

 Materials Physics, M.S.
 The Materials Physics M.S. is a thesis only degree which stresses experimental materials physics primarily related to the semiconductor and other high tech materials industries.
 The program leads to a 35-hour Master of Science degree in Materials Physics.
 The Materials Physics M.S. degree requires six hours of thesis, PHYS 5110 (taken twice), PHYS 5320, PHYS 5324, and PHYS 5398.
 In addition 18 elective hours must be chosen from PHYS 5312, 5314, 5322, 5326, 5327, 5328, 5329, 5331, 5370, with up to nine hours of free electives permitted (with prior departmental approval).

 Regular Admission.
 Unconditional admission is usually given to students who meet the University’s requirements for regular admission and who have in addition a 3.00 GPA or better on a 4.0 scale for undergraduate upper-division (junior and senior level) physics and whose programs include credit for upper division courses in modern physics, mathematical physics or equivalent, classical mechanics, electromagnetic field theory, and quantum mechanics.
-Students who meet these expectations, but have a GPA between 2.50 and 3.00 and a Graduate Record Examination (GRE) general score of 1100 (verbal and quantitative combined) or higher on file in the graduate office when the application is considered, may also be granted unconditional admission.
+Students who meet these expectations, but have a GPA between 2.50 and 3.00 and a Graduate Record Examination (GRE) general score of 302 or higher on file in the graduate office when the application is considered, may also be granted conditional admission.
+If the GRE was taken within the last five years and prior to the new examination, the following preferred scores will be considered - 1100 (verbal and quantitative combined).
 Students with course work as described above with a GPA below 2.50 may be granted conditional admission with the requirement that their GPA in their first semester of graduate work be above 3.0.

 Conditional Admission.
 Students who meet the above expectations except for credit in coursework for one of the areas specified may be granted conditional admission with the requirement of background course work to make up the deficiency.